 - Oral exam (1 hour), consisting of four 12-minute stations:

-- In Literature analysis, candidates will be asked to discuss one of four articles sent in advance of the examination.
+- In Literature analysis, candidates will be asked to discuss an article, sent in advance of the examination (between 2 and 4 articles are sent earlier in the year).
 Candidates should be able to discuss the article or identify considerations they would make if they were reviewing the article for a peer-reviewed journal.

 - In Case Study, candidates will be given clinical data and imagery, and asked to discuss the case with their examiners.